 Once in Whitstable, it takes about 10-15 minutes to reach the beachfront.

-Wander along Whitstable seafront
+Wander Along Whitstable Seafront

 One of the best things to do in Whitstable is a walk along the seafront.
-From colourful beach huts, pubs, pebbles to piles of glistening oyster shells, there is so much to see along the waterfront.
+From colourful beach huts, pubs, and pebbles to piles of glistening oyster shells, there is so much to see along the waterfront.

 When I visited during the early morning, the tide was low, and I mean low enough for you to walk out onto the exposed mud and look at the seabed.